Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsubsection{Baseline Selection}

-To our knowledge, only two prior works perform adversarial contract detection directly from bytecode without targeting specific attack types:

-\begin{itemize} \item \textbf{Lookahead~\cite{ren2025lookahead}:} Uses 40 handcrafted features (on-chain transactions and static bytecode features) and a PSCFT module to extract semantic information from bytecode.
-Both are inputs to machine learning classifiers. \item \textbf{Skyeye~\cite{wang2024skyeye}:} Selects 12 features from Lookahead and applies control flow graph (CFG) segmentation for semantic extraction.
-These representations are also used with machine learning models.
-We reproduced their method from partially released code. \end{itemize} For fair comparison, we followed their experimental setups: oversampling adversarial contracts to address class imbalance, splitting the dataset 80/20 for training/testing, and using 10 epochs for Lookahead and 20 epochs for Skyeye.
+To our knowledge, only two prior works perform adversarial contract detection directly from bytecode without targeting specific attack types: \begin{itemize} \item \textbf{Lookahead~\cite{ren2025lookahead}:} Uses 40 handcrafted features (on-chain transactions and static bytecode features) and a PSCFT module to extract semantic information from bytecode.
+Both are inputs to ML classifiers. \item \textbf{Skyeye~\cite{wang2024skyeye}:} Selects 12 features from Lookahead and applies control flow graph (CFG) segmentation for semantic extraction.
+These representations are also used with ML models.
+We reproduced their method from partially released code. \end{itemize} For fairness, we followed their setups by oversampling adversarial contracts, using an 80/20 train–test split, and training for 10 epochs (Lookahead) and 20 epochs (Skyeye).
+We also add \textbf{\baselinename} in \S\ref{sec:stage1_ablation} to compare our method against directly feeding NL descriptions to an LLM.